TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/the-things-stack.md

 - `events.redis.database`: Redis database to use
 - `events.redis.namespace`: Namespace for Redis keys
 - `events.redis.pool-size`: The maximum size of the connection pool

+If your Redis server uses TLS, use the following options:

+- `events.redis.tls.require`: Require TLS when connecting to Redis
+- `events.redis.tls.root-ca`: Location of TLS root CA certificate
+- `events.redis.tls.insecure-skip-verify`: Skip verification of certificate chains (insecure)

+Mutual TLS is not supported yet.

 With the `cloud` backend, the configured publish and subscribe URLs are passed to [the Go CDK](https://gocloud.dev/howto/pubsub/).